ontouchstart/ontouchstart.github.io/README.md

 Read about Gödel, Turing and Church in several fascinating books.

-- Budiansky.
-JOURNEY to the EDGE of REASON: The Life of Kurt Gödel Stephen
+- Stephen Budiansky. _JOURNEY to the EDGE of REASON: The Life of Kurt Gödel_
-- Rebecca Goldstein.
-Incompleteness: The Proof and Paradox of Kurt Gödel
+- Rebecca Goldstein. _Incompleteness: The Proof and Paradox of Kurt Gödel_
-- David Leavitt.
-The Man Who Knew Too Much: Alan Turing and the Invention of the Computer
+- David Leavitt. _The Man Who Knew Too Much: Alan Turing and the Invention of the Computer_